mandarjoshi90/coref/README.md

-# BERT for Coreference Resolution
+# BERT and SpanBERT for Coreference Resolution
-This repository contains code and models for the paper, [BERT for Coreference Resolution: Baselines and Analysis](!!!!!!!!!!!!!Insert Link!!!!!!!!).
+This repository contains code and models for the paper, [BERT for Coreference Resolution: Baselines and Analysis](https://homes.cs.washington.edu/~mandar90/).
 Additionally, we also include the coreference resolution model from the paper [SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/abs/1907.10529), which is the current state of the art on OntoNotes (79.6 F1).
 The model architecture itself is an extension of the [e2e-coref](https://github.com/kentonl/e2e-coref) model.

 ## Setup
 * Install python3 requirements: `pip install -r requirements.txt`